M-earnest/diler_dgitial_literacy_course/_sources/overview.md

 #### How do I get all the software and do I have to apply for a loan to get it?

 Nah, everything we'll use is [open-source software](https://en.wikipedia.org/wiki/Open-source_software) or at minimum free of charge and publicly available.
 Why?
 Because teaching students via [proprietary software](https://en.wikipedia.org/wiki/Proprietary_software) is just not fair and won't help anyone: students have to obtain licenses or use those from the university (which usually doesn't have enough for everyone), leading to tremendous problems regarding inequity now and in the future.
-Additionally, [opens-source software](https://en.wikipedia.org/wiki/Open-source_software) can do everything, if not more than [proprietary software](https://en.wikipedia.org/wiki/Proprietary_software) and is furthermore usually better supported, tested and documented, creating a fantastic sense of community.
+Additionally, [open-source software](https://en.wikipedia.org/wiki/Open-source_software) can do everything, if not more than [proprietary software](https://en.wikipedia.org/wiki/Proprietary_software) and is furthermore usually better supported, tested, and documented, creating a fantastic sense of community.

-In order to help you get all the software required for the course, a [comprehensive installation instruction](x) was compiled.
-In a step-by-step manner it guides you through the installation process, covering several `OS`: `windows`, `macos` and `linux`.
-Now the installation of the required packages probably goes beyond the scope of how most people engage with their computers on a daily basis, therefore errors and following frustration may occur. **Please do not be discouraged!
+To help you get all the software required for the course, a [comprehensive installation instruction](x) was compiled.
+In a step-by-step manner it guides you through the installation process, covering several `OS`: `Windows`, `MacOs`, and `Linux`.
+Now the installation of the required packages probably goes beyond the scope of how most people engage with their computers daily, therefore errors and frustration may occur. **Please do not be discouraged!
 If any problems occur during the installation process, please feel free to contact us ASAP and we'll get that sorted out**

 #### Where is everything?